 This post may contain affiliate links.

 I drew some different sized circles randomly around a piece of paper and laminated the paper.
-If you don’t have a laminator (one of my favorite homeschool tools!) you can use a sheet protector or even tape wax paper over your paper.
+If you don’t have a laminator (one of my favorite homeschool tools!) you can use a sheet protector, a zip-loc bag, or even tape wax paper over your paper.

 We started by counting how many drops of water to took to fill the dots.
 Since they were all different sizes, it was fun to compare them.
 Then he wanted to just play around with it.
 It turned into a fun color mixing activity for him, too!

 This activity is so fun and simple as well as inexpensive to put together.
-It is a good preschool and toddler activity, but the older kids were enjoying joining in on it, too!
+It is a good counting and math activity for preschoolers and toddlers, but my older kids were enjoying joining in on it, too!

 Also check out my Water Drop Maze post!